Sunak braced for double by-election test in Wellingborough and Kingswood

 Both votes are seen largely as two-horse races between Labour and the Conservatives – though the Tories are also threatened by strengthening support for Reform UK, which is targeting disgruntled voters on the right.

-The circumstances surrounding the by-elections could also prove difficult for the governing party.
+The circumstances surrounding both by-elections could also prove difficult for the governing party.

 Kingswood’s vote was triggered by Chris Skidmore’s resignation as an MP in protest at Government legislation to boost North Sea oil and gas drilling.